trevordevore/levure/framework/helpers/undo_manager/README.md

 **Important!** Be aware of when you are calling `undoAddAction` in your code.
 If the user is deleting an object and you delete the object before calling `undoAddAction` then your application may not be able to generate a memento because the object doesn't exist.
 In such cases call `undoAddAction` before you delete the object.
 If an error occurs while deleting the object you can use `undoRemoveLatest` to remove the undo action from the undo stack.

 ```
-command undoStoreMemento @pMementoA
+command undoStoreMemento pUndoStack, @pMementoA
   local i

   switch pMementoA["type"]
     case "create"
-      # Add keys to memento array necessary to recreate the content.
+      # Add keys to memento array necessary to undo the create action
-      _StoreMementoForCreate pMementoA
+      _StoreMementoToUndoCreateAction pMementoA
       break

     case "delete"
-      # Add keys to memento array that will be required to delete it.
+      # Add keys to memento array that will be required to undo the delete action
-      _StoreMementoForDelete pMementoA
+      _StoreMementoToUndoDeleteAction pMementoA
       break

     case "update"
       # Add keys to memento array that will allow the code to restore properties.
-      _StoreMementoForUpdate pMementoA
+      _StoreMementoToUndoUpdateAction pMementoA
       break

   end switch
 end undoStoreMemento

-private command _StoreMementoForCreate @pMementoA
+private command _StoreMementoToUndoCreateAction @pMementoA
-  # TODO: Add keys to pMementoA necessary to recreate the content.
+  # TODO: Add keys to pMementoA necessary to delete the content created
-end _StoreMementoForCreate
+end _StoreMementoToUndoCreateAction

-private command _StoreMementoForDelete @pMementoA
+private command _StoreMementoToUndoDeleteAction @pMementoA
-  # TODO: Add keys to pMementoA that will be required to delete the content.
+  # TODO: Add keys to pMementoA that will be required to create the content that was deleted
-end _StoreMementoForDelete
+end _StoreMementoToUndoDeleteAction

-private command _StoreMementoForUpdate @pMementoA
+private command _StoreMementoToUndoUpdateAction @pMementoA
   # TODO: Add keys to pMementoA that will allow the code to restore properties.
-end _StoreMementoForUpdate
+end _StoreMementoToUndoUpdateAction

-command undoRestoreMementos @pMementosA
+command undoRestoreMementos pUndoStack, @pMementosA
+  # Lock screen so that all UI updates appear at once
   lock screen

   # Use the information in the mementos to reverse the action and update the UI.
   repeat with i = 1 to the number of elements of pMementosA
     switch pMementosA[i]["type"]
       case "create"
-        # Recreate the content and update the UI
+        # Undo the create action
         ...
         break

       case "delete"
-        # Delete the content and update the UI
+        # Undo the delete action
         ...
         break

       case "update"
-        # Update the content and update the UI
+        # Undo the update action
         ...
         break